maciejmikosik/quackery/main/doc/tutorial.md

 Using `ThreadLocal` is popular way to avoid synchronization issues for static resources that don't need to be global (cache, network connections pool, etc.).
 If `ThreadLocal` reference is static, then running 2 tests using the same thread makes one test affecting the other.
 To isolate them use `threadScoped(test)` which makes each `Case` to be run in different thread.
 This does not make them run concurrently, because original thread joins new thread (blocks until new thread finishes).

+### timeout

+Tests can take a long time to finish.
+Sometimes they can take forever because of buggy code.
+You can limit maximum time they have using `timeout(time, test)`.
+If `Case` takes longer than specified `time` in seconds, then `Case` is interrupted.
+Tested code is responsive to interruption if it blocks on method throwing `InterruptedException` or if it checks interruption flag `Thread.interrupted()` manually.
+If code is responsive to interruption, then `Case.run()` is aborted and `InterruptedException` is propagated as test result.
+If code is not responsive to interruption then `Case.run()` call has to block until test finishes.
+However result of this finished test is ignored and `InterruptedException` is being thrown instead.

 # reporting

 Once you run the test and cache results, you are ready to present report.